james-gould/MapboxSharp/README.md

+# Dead.

+Mapbox already has their own C# wrapper for their API.
+I am an idiot.
+Shame shame shame.

 # MapboxSharp

 An easy to use wrapper library for the Mapbox API.
 Simply add a reference to the MapboxSharp `.dll` to your project and you're good to go!